Anna Riedel-Jahn & Lucas T. Jahn

 Two travellers who choose the road less travelled by to create travel documentary films

-What are the resources you relied on while learning how to make documentary films?
+What resources did you rely on while learning to make documentary films?

 You believe in taking the road less travelled; do you think it has helped you in your journey as an adventurer?
-Also, those paths often come with tire punctures, complete isolation and nothingness insight.
-Has there ever been a moment when you thought you’re not going to make it this time?
+Also, those paths often come with tire punctures, complete isolation and nothingness inside.
+Has there ever been a moment when you thought you would not make it this time?

-So taking the road less travelled is an obvious choice for us.
-We like to say that this is where we can enjoy ourselves ‘alone together.
+So, taking the road less travelled is an obvious choice for us.
+We like to say that this is where we can enjoy ourselves alone.

 Lucas: Traveling in the wilderness is also an excellent lesson for living in our modern world.
 Millions of people are miserable despite living seemingly wealthy, fulfilled lives.
 Consumerism can really be a curse as it makes us unaware of what we need.
-When we travel through nature, a toilet and a shower are often luxuries.
+A toilet and shower are often luxuries when we travel through nature.
 We once went for three weeks without a shower in Canada, washing ourselves in glacial rivers while winter was approaching.
 At another point, temperatures dropped to -18° Celsius overnight, and our drinking water container froze solid inside the van we were sleeping in.
 Those are extreme examples, but travelling in such a fashion helps us to stay grounded.

-Anna: But of course, we’d be lying if we would claim this style of travelling was always fun.
+Anna: But of course, we’d be lying if we would claim this travelling style was always fun.
 We already had our fair share of mishaps.
 One of the most critical situations happened on the Gibb River Road in Australia – a 660 km gravel wilderness trail.
 Halfway through the journey, we realized we had a fuel leak.
-A little stone had caused a hole in our fuel tank, and it was leaking.
+A little stone had caused a hole in our fuel tank, which was leaking.
 By chance, we met a mechanic at a campsite, who remarked, ‘keep your fire extinguisher handy’.
-In the end, we managed to fix the hole ourselves – by draining the entire tank, catching the fuel with our cooking pot, and applying steel glue to seal the hole.
+Ultimately, we fixed the hole by draining the entire tank, catching the fuel with our cooking pot, and applying steel glue to seal the hole.
 The whole process took more than 14 hours in the sweltering heat of Western Australia.

-Lucas: While we travel in the wild, we are also always prepared.
+Lucas: While travelling in the wild, we are always prepared.
 We carry a GPS beacon at all times, so if something should happen, we have a way to call for help.
 And otherwise, it’s always a good idea to stay calm.
 As long as you remain rational, you can solve almost every problem.

 As mentioned in your video ‘A Life of Adventure’, “travelling in nature changes our outlook on life, it helps to focus on what truly matters”; how has it changed your outlook on life?

 Anna: Most importantly, we have learned that we don’t need much to be happy.
 A lifestyle of minimalism can be very healthy as all the ‘stuff’ we accumulate over the years tends to weigh us down.
 As soon as you are on the road, you understand that it is very little you actually need.
 We have also realized that money is always just a means to an end.
-Money in itself doesn’t provide happiness, but of course, money is essential to enable you to do the things you love to do, such as travelling.
+Money doesn’t provide happiness in itself, but of course, it is essential to enable you to do the things you love, such as travelling.

 Lucas: Happiness for us is spending time together somewhere in nature, sitting at a campfire in the evening, looking at a million stars in the night sky.
-Watching these stars also provides us with a perspective of our insignificance as humans and helps to reduce our human bias when evaluating things.
+Watching these stars also gives us a perspective of our insignificance as humans and helps reduce our bias when evaluating things.
 Humans are the dominant species on this planet, but it is precisely why we should take care of its other inhabitants.
-We have learned to have a deeper appreciation for the diversity of earth’s wildlife.
+We have learned to have a deeper appreciation for the diversity of Earth’s wildlife.

-Anna: And we must protect that diversity, which every one of us can contribute to.
-As simple a step as picking up some garbage on a beach may have an enormous impact on the local wildlife.
-Others will see you, feel inspired by it and also start picking up litter.
-So, this is basically the butterfly effect at work.
+Anna: We must protect that diversity, which everyone can contribute to.
+Even a straightforward step like picking up garbage on a beach may have an enormous impact on the local wildlife.
+Others will see you, feel inspired by it, and start picking up litter.
+So, this is the butterfly effect at work.

-With your travel documentaries, you help people to see beyond the social media travel life.
-You help them to seek the depths of a place and not just the displayed beauty.
+With your travel documentaries, you help people see beyond the social media travel life.
+You help them seek the depths of a place and not just its displayed beauty.
 How do you compose your frames to capture these elements while filming?

-Lucas: Yes, in our social media world we are mostly looking at the highlight reels of other people.
+Lucas: Yes, we mainly look at other people’s highlight reels in our social media world.
 Luckily, in the last few years, there has been a slow shift towards some more realism, but on average, people only post their best moments online.
-We are not completely innocent in that regard either.
-Of course, our documentaries are highlight reels as well – but we try to balance that with showing our mishaps and struggles.
+We are not entirely innocent in that regard either.
+Of course, our documentaries are highlight reels, but we try to balance that with showing our mishaps and struggles.
 It’s raining cats and dogs?
 Let’s strip naked and swim in the ocean!
 Did we get horribly stuck in the mud with our car?
 Let’s include this as a valuable lesson!
-Our best stories are often shaped by our mishaps.
-And we have learned that there is very little that cannot be remedied with a laugh.
+Our mishaps often shape our best stories.
+And we have learned that very little cannot be remedied with a laugh.

 Anna: We also try not to over-romanticize our travels in our videos.
-Not everything always works smoothly, sometimes things go wrong.
-The same applies to our videos as well.
+Not everything always works smoothly; sometimes, things go wrong.
+The same applies to our videos.
 Often, we have exactly one chance to capture a moment.
 If the image is blurry, so be it.
 Our focus is much more on telling a compelling story than having every single shot perfectly exposed and composed.
-Realism can go a long way to inspire others that such a trip is possible for them as well.
+Realism can go a long way to inspiring others that such a trip is possible for them as well.

 “Because a life of adventure is the only life we want to live.”